MarcoGrossi92/FLINT/docs/user/input/native.md

 When FLINT is compiled **without Cantera support**, input data is loaded from a set of pre-generated native files.
 This path is designed for **high-performance production use**, where pre-computed tables eliminate runtime polynomial evaluation and mechanism parsing.

+FLINT native files support two distinct thermodynamic models:

+- **Ideal gas (multi-species)** — 1D tables indexed by temperature
+- **Real fluid (single-species)** — 2D tables indexed by pressure and enthalpy

 ---

-## Native File Structure
+## Ideal Gas Native File Structure

-The complete input consists of up to **seven files** in the same directory:
+The complete input for an ideal-gas mechanism consists of up to **seven files** in the same directory:

 ```
 INPUT/